1996 United States Senate special election in Kansas: Aftermath

 Brownback was elected to a full term in 1998, and was re-elected to a second full term in 2004.
 In 2010, Brownback was elected governor, and won a second term in 2014.
-He resigned as governor on January 31, 2018, to accept an ambassadorship and was succeeded by Lieutenant Governor Jeff Colyer.
+He resigned as governor on January 31, 2018, to accept an ambassadorship, and was succeeded by Lieutenant Governor Jeff Colyer.

-Brownback's seat is now held by Jerry Moran, a U.S. Representative from Kansas' 1st district for seven terms (1997-2011).
+Brownback's seat is now held by Jerry Moran, a U.S. representative from Kansas' 1st district for seven terms (1997-2011).

-Docking was the running mate of the Democratic nominee, state representative and Minority Leader Paul Davis, in the 2014 election.
+Docking was the running mate of the Democratic nominee, state representative and Minority Leader Paul Davis, in the 2014 gubernatorial election.